Artificial cranial deformation

 Artificial cranial deformation or modification, head flattening, or head binding is a form of body alteration in which the skull of a human being is deformed intentionally.
-It is done by distorting the normal growth of a child's skull by applying force.
+It is done by distorting the normal growth of a child's skull by applying pressure.
 Flat shapes, elongated ones (produced by binding between two pieces of wood), rounded ones (binding in cloth), and conical ones are among those chosen or valued in various cultures.

-Typically, the shape alteration is carried out on an infant, as the skull is most pliable at this time.
-In a typical case, headbinding begins approximately a month after birth and continues for about six months.
+Typically, the alteration is carried out on an infant, when the skull is most pliable.
+In a typical case, head binding begins approximately a month after birth and continues for about six months.

 History

 Intentional cranial deformation predates written history; it was practiced commonly in a number of cultures that are widely separated geographically and chronologically, and still occurs today in a few areas, including Vanuatu.

-The earliest suggested examples were once thought to include Neanderthals and the Proto-Neolithic Homo sapiens component (9th millennium BCE) from Shanidar Cave in Iraq, The view that the Neanderthal skull was artificially deformed, thus representing the oldest example of such practices by tens of thousands of years, was common for a period.
+The earliest suggested examples were once thought to include Neanderthals and the Proto-Neolithic Homo sapiens component (9th millennium BCE) from Shanidar Cave in Iraq.
+The view that the Neanderthal skull was artificially deformed was common for a period.
 However, later research by Chech, Grove, Thorne, and Trinkaus, based on new cranial reconstructions in 1999, questioned the earlier findings and concluded: "we no longer consider that artificial cranial deformation can be inferred for the specimen".
 It is thought elongated skulls found among Neolithic peoples in Southwest Asia were the result of artificial cranial deformation.

 The earliest written record of cranial deformation comes from Hippocrates in about 400 BCE.
 He described a group known as the Macrocephali or Long-heads, who were named for their practice of cranial modification.

-Central Asia

-In the Old World, Huns also are known to have practised similar cranial deformation, as were the people known as the Alans.
-In Late Antiquity (300–600 CE), the East Germanic tribes who were ruled by the Huns, the Gepids, Ostrogoths, Heruli, Rugii, and Burgundians adopted this custom.
-Among the Lombards, the Burgundians and the Thuringians, this custom seems to have comprised women only.
-In western Germanic tribes, artificial skull deformations rarely have been found.